|

 I scanned this paper map to make it available digitally.
 I'm not sure who first put it out but it is fairly detailed and, I think, useful.

 The page has a complete map (that is, with all of the station names) of the tram (streetcar, trolley, or shiden) system in Kumamoto.
 This page also has a map of the Kumamoto Castle Loop Bus route and information about "one day free tickets" for bus and trolley lines.
-For a PDF map that shows the relationship between trolley stops and local geography see the Japan National Tourist Organization link shown above or click here.
-By the way, more detailed information about the trolley lines is available here.

 This map does an excellent job of showing the location of most communities in Kumamoto and Kumamoto's relation to the Ariake Sea.
 Unfortunately, however, does not extend south of Yatsushiro.